paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nginx.md

 {{< code/copyable >}}
 git clone https://github.com/paketo-buildpacks/samples
 cd samples/nginx
-pack build my-app --buildpack gcr.io/paketo-buildpacks/nginx:latest
+pack build my-app --buildpack gcr.io/paketo-buildpacks/nginx \
+  --builder paketobuildpacks/builder:base
 {{< /code/copyable >}}

 See [samples](https://github.com/paketo-buildpacks/samples/tree/main/nginx)
 for how to run the app.

+**NOTE: Though the example above uses the Paketo Base builder, this buildpack is also compatible with the Paketo Full builder.**

 ## Supported Dependencies

 The NGINX Paketo Buildpack supports several versions of NGINX.
 For more details on the specific versions supported in a given buildpack